gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 const add = require("./file1.js");
 ```

-Although this works fine, this system is not part of the JavaScript language specification, and it does not work in the browser.
-However, with the release of ES6, JavaScript now has a standard module system which can work in Node.js and browsers!
-This system is known as the ES6 module system, and will be the default for most new code, so let's dig in to how it works.
+Although this works fine, this system is not part of JavaScript's language specification, and it does not work in the browser.
+However, with the release of ES6, JavaScript now has a standard module system which works in Node.js and browsers!
+This system is called ES6 modules or "ESM" and will be the default for most new code, so let's dig in to how it works.

 ## Named Exports

-First off, what is a module?
-Well, in the context of ES6, a module is simply a file containing JS code.
+First off, what is a module in ESM?
+Well, a module is simply a file containing JS code.
 By default, everything declared inside a module is local to that module.
 But if you want to reference something in that module from another, you can use the `export` keyword.
 Let's pause to take a look at an example:

 ```js
 // math.js